mrdk/mind/doc/arithmetics.rst

    Test whether the TOS is equal to 0.
 (This also inverts boolean flags.)

+.. word:: 0<>		( n -- flag ) |K|, "zero-not-equals"

+   Test whether the TOS is different from 0.
+(This is used to convert an arbitrary number to a boolean flag.)

 .. word:: 0<		( n -- flag ) |K|, |83|, "zero-less"

    Test whether TOS < 0